A User-driven Design Framework for Robotaxi: FINDINGS

 \subsubsection{Robustness Concern}

-Users express concerns about the robustness of robotaxis, especially in unusual or edge-case road conditions.
+Users expressed concerns about the robustness of robotaxis, especially in unusual or edge-case conditions.
 For example, P15 described an incident in which the vehicle came to a complete stop when encountering an unexpected obstacle, \textit{``Once there was something right in front of the car, some kind of bag.
 It might have been blown up by the wind, so it looked quite large.
 The car immediately turned on the hazard lights and stopped in the middle of the road.''} Another type of edge case involves encounters between two robotaxis.
 P15 recounted, \begin{quote} \textit{``I once reached a turn where there was another robotaxi coming from the opposite side.
 The two cars got stuck there, and neither moved.
 It lasted for probably ten or twenty minutes.
 I was really confused about why it suddenly stopped.
 The screen just kept showing `there is a car ahead,' meaning you can’t pass and have to wait for the car in front to move before turning around.
 The other car probably received the same prompt, so both vehicles just stayed there without moving.''} \end{quote}

-Beyond special road situations, users also worry that extreme weather conditions, specific times of day, or temperature extremes may undermine system robustness.
-P17 noted that certain weather scenarios may not be sufficiently covered in the AI’s training data, \textit{``Another issue is handling special tasks that the AI hasn’t been trained on.
-For example, heavy fog and combined with complex road conditions, the system may not have learned how to handle that.
+Moreover, users worried that extreme weather conditions and specific times of day may undermine system robustness.
+P17 noted that \textit{``Another issue is handling special tasks that the robotaxis haven’t been trained on.
+For example, if heavy fog combined with complex road conditions, the system may not have learned how to handle that.
 What works on a clear day may fail in fog.
 Many algorithms could become invalid, and you’d need to activate contingency plans.
 For instance, overtaking might be fine in sunny conditions, but can it still make correct judgments in dense fog?
-That’s very important.''} Similarly, P06 expressed concern about nighttime operation, \textit{``If it’s too dark, I worry that it might not be able to recognize things properly.''} P14 highlighted temperature-related risks, especially in colder regions, \textit{``Most robotaxi are new-energy vehicles.
-I’m in Northeast China, where temperatures are already around zero degrees.
-In urban areas here, new-energy vehicles only make up about 5–10\% of total vehicles.
-So I think promoting robotaxis further north would face significant challenges.''}
+That’s very important.''} Similarly, P06 expressed concern about nighttime operation, \textit{``If it’s too dark, I worry that it might not be able to recognize things properly.''}